 Elias, M. J. (2003).
 Academic and social-emotional learning (PDF).
 International Academy of Education, International Bureau of Education (Educational Practices Series-11).
 This article discusses many of the features necessary for social and emotional learning (SEL) programs to be effective in promoting social skills and academic achievement.
 SEL teachers must show interest, caring, and empathy.
 SEL lessons should also be linked to existing school services, such as professional development, clear and consistent discipline procedures, and counseling services.
 Skills such as goal setting, visualization, and problem solving can transfer quite directly to academic achievement and most transparently to enhanced learning and performance and should not be neglected.
 Teachers should also employ instructional procedures that require students to apply SEL and receive feedback (such as exhibitions, public presentations, or report cards which include listings of SEL skills/indicators).
 Evaluation is critical to checking whether SEL practices are being implemented as intended with expected impacts.
 Several tools exist to evaluate implementation, which is an evolving process.
 Implementation improvements should be organic, authentic, collectively defined, acceptable to the community.
 Finally, schools should construct an academic policy that describes how SEL and academics fit together.

 Frey, K. S., Nolen, S. B., Van Schoiack Edstrom, L., & Hirschstein, M. K. (2005).
-Effects of a school-based social-emotional competence program: Linking children's goals, attributions, and behavior (PDF).
+Effects of a school-based social-emotional competence program: Linking children's goals, attributions, and behavior (Abstract).
 Journal of Applied Developmental Psychology, 26, 171-200.
 Fifteen elementary schools and more than 1200 children in second and fourth grades in urban and suburban districts in Washington were assigned to participate in the Second Step program, versus as control, using a quasi-experimental design.
 Participating schools, regardless of group assignment, received program materials, teacher training, and substitute teachers to fill in for teachers during regular teacher training; control schools received these benefits for classrooms that did not participate in the study.
 Teachers in the treatment group taught one or two program lessons per week.
 Second Step participants showed reduced antisocial behaviors reported by teachers; other studies cited report that Second Step participants showed reduced negative behaviors in the classroom, lunchroom, and playground, as reported by observers.